db-d2/BC1023/README.md

 * [OPTIONAL] Under Armour Announces Data Breach, Affecting 150 Million MyFitnessPal App Accounts - Document - Gale In Context: Opposing Viewpoints. [https://go.gale.com/ps/i.do?p=OVIC&u=columbiau&id=GALE\|A532777187&v=2.1&it=r&sid=summon](https://go.gale.com/ps/i.do?p=OVIC&u=columbiau&id=GALE\|A532777187&v=2.1&it=r&sid=summon).
 Accessed 6 Aug.
 2023
 * [OPTIONAL] The Great Fish Tank Hack. [https://cyberhound.com/the-great-fish-tank-hack/](https://cyberhound.com/the-great-fish-tank-hack/).
 Accessed 6 Aug.
 2023.

+**In class discussions**

+* Are FemTech apps a healthcare technology?
+Should they be subject to the same regulations as healthcare providers (HIPPA)?
+Thinking back to day 1, how might this inhibit access to resources?
+* Why might a malicious party want to target FemTech data?

 **Learning goals:**

 * Given the rise of cyberattacks targeting data, what are the risks of collecting data even when data isn't sold or given to 3rd-parties?